aaml-analytics/mof-explorer/README.md

 ![mof-explorer.png](mof-explorer.png)

 ## Contributing
 For changes, please open an issue first to discuss what you would like to change.
-You can also contact the AAML research group (enter email) to discuss further contributions and collaborations
+You can also contact the AAML research group to discuss further contributions and collaborations

 ## **Contact Us**
 **Email**: